possibilities/meteor-client-sessions/README.md

 ## TODO

 Add an endpoint that can delete expired sessions, find nice way to schedule

-Some actions hit `changed` twice, look into it and make sure we're not exchanging the key twice

 Can we offer different cookie keys pre and post auth?
 See the end of this [Renew the Session ID After Any Privilege Level Change](https://www.owasp.org/index.php/Session_Management_Cheat_Sheet#Renew_the_Session_ID_After_Any_Privilege_Level_Change)